Can I Install MediaWiki on My Ubuntu 22.04 LAMP Stack? Find Out Here!

 Step 9 – Wiki Name

-Give you Wiki Name
+Give your Wiki a Name

 Enter details as you require: